vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 There's now been an extended period without strength exercises, so I should make sure to not miss the next couple of times.

+## 2023-12-26: skipped jogging due to timing issues

+On 2023-12-26, I anticipated for various runs (including weather forecasts and other scheduling considerations) that I might not be able to go shopping for the next few days, so I needed to fit a shopping trip.
+This, combined with delays in my eating time due to digging into some work stuff, meant that I ended up not being able to schedule a jog during the day.
+This is unfortunate, as the same considerations might also make it more difficult to go jogging in the next few days.